nograx/ioBroker.zendure-solarflow/README.md

 Note2: You will be logged out of the official iOS or Android App after logging in with the ioBroker adapter.
 This is a normal behavior, currently I don't know why.
 If you have more information, feel free to contact me.

+## Credits

+Credits goes to https://github.com/reinhard-brandstaedter/solarflow which helped a lot with the knowledge about the MQTT server from Zendure!
+Thanks!

 ## Donate

 If you find the adapter useful for you and want to support my work, feel free to donate by Paypal.
 Thank You!